KewKalustian/wordle_cracker/README.md

 # Wordle Cracker

-## Cracking the viral wordle games but with a gentle brute-force style.

 When you are stuck in solving wordle games, and you are nerdy enough to help yourself through coding, the result looks like this.